mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 You can implement session credentials in one of the following ways:

-* By using the **GetSessionCredentials** activity in Studio Pro.
+* By using the **Credentials_GenerateFromConstants** microflow in Studio Pro.
 For more information, see [Generating AWS Credentials in Studio Pro](#credentials-studio-pro).
 * By using credentials generated outside of Studio Pro, for example, through the AWS command-line interface.
 For more information, see [Using Credentials Generated Outside of Studio Pro](#credentials-cli).

 #### 4.1.1 Generating AWS Credentials in Studio Pro {#credentials-studio-pro}

-To generate session credentials for your app directly from Mendix Studio Pro, first add a client certificate in the Deployment Portal, and then add the **Credentials_GenerateFromConstants** microflow to a microflow in Studio Pro.
+To generate session credentials for your app directly from Mendix Studio Pro, first add a client certificate in the Deployment Portal or to a local configuration, and then add the **Credentials_GenerateFromConstants** microflow to a microflow in Studio Pro.

 ##### 4.1.1.1  Adding a Client Certificate in the Developer Portal